daya-75/Clock-Driven-Verilog-Modules-Counter-FSM/README.md

 - Simulates trigger pulses at specific intervals
 - Observes FSM transitions (IDLE → ACTIVE → DONE)
 - Designed for clear waveform analysis

 ---

-## 💻 How to Simulate

-1. Open in your Verilog simulation tool (Vivado, ModelSim, etc.)
-2. Compile both the module and its testbench
-3. Run simulation and view waveform
-4. Use `$monitor` output or waveform viewer to verify behavior

----

 ## 📈Sample Waveforms and Schematic